mkingopng/apl_aws/README.md

 \end
 ```

+# cool future features of run_meet()
+## judging app: flutter

+## attempts app: flutter

+## loaders screen

+## vision ref

+## llm feed

+## analytics

+# todo:
+- bulk upload of entries mocking what you'd get from google sheets,
+- summary of lifters page: fix view of thumbnails
+- docstrings, tests and logging for calculations
+- weigh in page
+- list equipment on landing page
+- list key times, dates and places on landing page
+- how can we improve communication between meet organisers and the lifters and coaches
+- update IAM creds
+- test locally
+- connect to dynamo db in IDE so i can see the data
+- add logging throughout
+- todo: logging
+- todo: update test to include S3 bucket
+- entry form page,
+- bulk upload
+- logo, name of meet, date of meet, location etc
+- upload lifter image to S3 for each lifter
+- suggested inputs for each cell,
+- error handling & "cleansing" inputs,
+- format names,
+- flash note about successful or unsuccessful registration
+- lifter summary page,
+- show list of all lifters entered, and photo if supplied,
+- spread over multiple pages once number of lifters reaches a point,
+- administrative updates from lifters summary page,
+- lifter summary page,
+- lifter edit page,
+- lifter delete page,
+- bulk upload, etc
+- weigh in
+- flights
+- other pre-meet tasks?
+- write up what I've done so far

 ## todo: UI
 - enhance visual appeal with a more modern or interactive design, improve form
 layout for better readability and user experience
 - **Visual Feedback**: For interactive elements like the image upload you've
 just implemented, provide visual feedback (like the image preview) to
 reassure users that their actions are successful.
 - mandatory vs non-mandatory fields
 - **Error Handling and Validation**: Implement client-side validation for the
 form fields to ensure data quality before submission.Provide clear, immediate
 feedback when a user enters invalid information or skips a required field.
 Display user-friendly error messages in case of invalid inputs.
 - **Messages**: let user know if they have successfully submitted the form or
 not.
 If successful, clear contents of cells.
 - **Visual Hierarchy**: Use typography (size, weight) and color strategically
 to create a visual hierarchy.
 Important elements like section headings or key
 fields should stand out.
 - **Responsive Design**: Ensure the form looks good and is easy to use on all
 devices.
 This may involve making input fields full-width on smaller screens
 and adjusting margins and padding.
 - **Call-to-Action Buttons**: Make your submit button prominent and easy to
 find.
 Optionally, provide a clear button or a reset option.
 - **Avoid Clutter**: Keep the design as simple as possible.
 Remove
 unnecessary elements or information that doesn't directly help in filling out
 the form.
 - **Styling and Theme Consistency**: Ensure that the form's styling (colors,
 fonts, button styles) is consistent with the overall website theme to provide
 a seamless user experience.